inglisj/EliteGymsWebsite/README.md

 •	Different configuration files?
 •	Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.
-Credits
-5. Content
-•	The text for section Y was copied from the Wikipedia article Z

 ## Media
 The jumbotron image used on the homepage and additional pages: membership, about, was downloaded from freepik site.